bluescarni/heyoka/doc/known_issues.rst

     was executed,
   * the "fast math" flag was enabled during JIT compilation.

-  The root cause is most likely a code-generation issue in LLVM.
+  The root cause is most likely a code-generation/optimisation problem in LLVM.
   This issue is currently under investigation.

 Solved
 ======